 Importance for Barbadians

-10 reasons to support the declaration of the Graeme Hall Wetlands as a National Park for Barbadians:
+10 reasons to support the declaration of the GHW as an OS2 Conversation Area and the establishment of management arrangements for Barbadians:

-- Is the last remaining green space between Bridgetown and Oistins.
+- Are the last remaining green space between Bridgetown and Oistins.

-- Is a great place to spend time outdoors with the family and friends in a safe and central location.
+- Are a great place to spend time outdoors with the family and friends in a safe and central location.

-- Is a living laboratory where Barbadians and tourists alike can learn more about our local plants, animals, birds, fish and other wildlife.
+- Are a living laboratory where Barbadians and tourists alike can learn more about our local plants, animals, birds, fish and other wildlife.

 - Could provide economic development opportunities that will directly affect the community through increased traffic.

-- Reduces air pollution and particulates in the atmosphere for the surrounding community.
+- Reduce air pollution and particulates in the atmosphere for the surrounding community.

-- Reduces flooding in the area and naturally filters water before it goes into the ocean.
+- Reduce flooding in the area and naturally filters water before it goes into the ocean.

-- Provides a greenspace to help individuals decrease levels of mental unrest, stress and anxiety.
+- Provide a greenspace to help individuals decrease levels of mental unrest, stress and anxiety.

-- Is a potential ecotourist site which could provide job opportunities for Barbadians.
+- Are a potential ecotourist site which could provide job opportunities for Barbadians.

-- Is one of the best places for the Barbadians to enjoy nature and engage in physical activity/exercise.
+- Are one of the best places for the Barbadians to enjoy nature and engage in physical activity/exercise.

-- Is the only RAMSAR site in Barbados designated as a Wetland of International Importance.
+- Are the only RAMSAR site in Barbados designated as a Wetland of International Importance.